 - The Covered Medication Search is not all-inclusive,

 - A drug’s inclusion in the Covered Medication Search does not guarantee Plan coverage in all cases, and

 - The Plan reserves the right to change the Covered Medication Search at any time and for any reason.

 Often when you need a prescription drug, you can reduce your out-of-pocket costs by asking your doctor to prescribe a drug with a lower cost, such as an over-the-counter drug or a Generic Preferred drug.

 By law, generic drugs must meet the same standards as brand-name drugs for safety, purity, strength, and effectiveness.
 If a generic drug is available, often the brand-name version of the same drug is on the higher-cost Brand-Name Non-Preferred Drug tier.

-For instance, if last year you were taking a generic drug that was Generic Preferred ($5 copay), and this year the drug is classified as Generic Non-Preferred (10% coinsurance), you may want to investigate to see if you have additional options.
+For instance, if last year you were taking a generic drug that was Generic Preferred (10% coinsurance with $5 minimum), and this year the drug is classified as Generic Non-Preferred (10% coinsurance with $10 minimum), you may want to investigate to see if you have additional options.
 You might look into whether another drug is now available as Generic Preferred.
-Otherwise, you will share in the total cost of the Generic Non-Preferred drug by paying 10% coinsurance ($10 minimum coinsurance), and the Plan paying 90%.
+Otherwise, you will share in the total cost of the Generic Non-Preferred drug by paying 10% coinsurance ($10 minimum), and the Plan paying 90%.